jundalisay/spblist/content/en/research/sarkar/katha/chapter-09.md

 But a show of untimely or unwanted curiosity can interrupt the flow and things are spoiled, as happened this time.

-From time to time, Baba says things that mean one thing to us at the time, but we only understand it deeper significance much later.
+From time to time, Baba says things that mean one thing to us at the time.
+But we only understand it deeper significance much later.

 Really speaking Baba always speaks in the form of sutras or highly concise language, and we must ponder the hidden meanings.